Aidenloe/AIG/README.md

 AIG
 ===

 AIG is a collection of Automatic Item Generators.
-Currently, only the linear syllogism generator is in the package.
+Currently, only the linear syllogism and arithmetic generators are in the package.
 More is to follow soon!

 -   AIG
     -   `lisy`
+    -   `arith`

 Installation
 ------------